suse-edge/suse-edge.github.io/docs/product/atip/edge-site.md

 ### CPU Management Policy

-Rancher offers the possibility to use different CPU management policies to be used by the edge site.
+Rancher offers the possibility to use different CPU management policies on RKE2 to be used by the edge site.
 This is really useful if you need to tune the cpu cores management that you will offer to your workloads running on top of kubernetes.

 > For more information about the different CPU management policies available in Kubernetes, please check the [official documentation](https://kubernetes.io/docs/tasks/administer-cluster/cpu-management-policies/)